-My oldest child is 17 in January.
-Seventeen.
+My oldest child is 22 tomorrow.
+Twenty Two.

 I mull on that sometimes; looking back not at the obvious of how he’s changed (because, y’know, he’s a LOT taller… but he’s notsodifferent inside to how he was at 7, in all honesty), but more on how I’ve changed.
 Oh, the things I used to fret and worry over when he was a tiny little dot so incredibly, terrifyingly dependent and unfathomably mystifying.

 Every single stage (and they come so thick and fast in the first months and years, don’t they?)
 I met with excitement, sorrow and nervousness.
 How the heck would I ever solve him waking at night?
 I was bottle feeding – would he be damaged forever?
 Or would the fact that I went back to work when he was 3mths old damage him more?
 How much pear puree is enough?
 Is it okay that I forgot to change his nappy until it was literally swinging beneath him because we were out and having fun?
 Why did he projectile vomit his milk every night after gulping it down – was there something seriously wrong?
 Should he have shoes yet?
 Was a secondhand pushchair okay to use?

 *sigh* it’s a wonder I made it through – the list is ridiculously endless.
 But of course – it’s all new territory.
 You have no frame of reference for your first child – you just have to figure it out as you go along.
 And every single curve ball throws you (and naturally there’s a new one every week).
 Two years later, and child no.2 was a breeze in comparison, right?
 Erm… wrong, actually.
 I breastfed Boy; so I was waaaay back at the beginning of my learning curve again – whilst concurrently learning about toddlerdom from No.1.